poolup-devs/poolup_backend/README.md

 - Approved: This status reflects the state where a driver has approved an already existing user's request
 - Denied: This status reflects the state where a driver has denied an already existing user's request
 - Cancelled: This status reflects the state where a rider has cancelled his initial request
+- Paid: This status reflects the state where a rider has gone through the payment flow successfully.
+This is automatically set when the payment flow is sucessful.
+It also automatically archives the request.

 ### Request Info